TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/hover-cards/hoverArticle.md

 }
 ```

 So we now have the size of the grid in the from of how many rows and columns we need.
-But we need to mathmatically represent each cell we do this by creating a 2D array and storing locations and the unique indivdual cell data inside of it.
+But as mentioned we need to mathmatically represent each cell we do this by creating a 2D array and storing locations and the unique indivdual cell data inside of it.
 To visualize here is a 2D array.

 ```javascript
 let arr = [